 Small scale Farm-related commercial and industrial uses,

 compatible, supportive and related directly to agriculture may be permitted.
 These uses should be of a dry nature (consume small mounts of water).
 Uses permitted include added agricultural products such as retail stands for the sale of agricultural products produced on the farm unit, value added packing and processing operations, home occupations (Section 7.3.4.1), home industries (Section 7.3.4.2), farm related commercial and farm related industrial uses that are small in scale, directly related to the farm operation and required in close proximityto the farm operation such as grain drying operations and farm equipment repair shops.
 Compatible uses also include forestry, passive outdoor recreation, conservation uses and woodlots.
-Cheese plants and abattoirs are encouraged to locate in designations other than Agricultural but may be allowed in an Prime Agricultural Area designation if alternate locations are not available.
+Cheese plants and abattoirs are encouraged to locate in designations other than the Prime Agricultural Area but may be allowed in a Prime Agricultural Area designation if alternate locations are not available.

 Uses that share some characteristics with agricultural-related uses but do not meet all the other criteria in Section 5.3.2.4 may qualify as an on-farm diversified use provided the criteria in Section 5.3.2.3 is met.